skeskali/MPFormLetters/HowToContribute.md

 # How to Contribute (Simplified Instructions)

-- Create a Github account.
+- [Sign up for a Github account](https://help.github.com/articles/signing-up-for-a-new-github-account/) if you don't already have one.
 -  Find the skeskali/MPFormLetters repository.
 -  On the front page of the repository, click **Create New File**